HackYourFuture/JavaScript3_examples/src/week1/README.md

 ## The Nobel Prize API

-In this lecture we will be using the Nobel Prize API at:
+In this lecture we will be using the Nobel Prize API:

 > https://nobelprize.readme.io/docs/getting-started

 This API provides data that _"contains information about who has been awarded the Nobel Prize, when, in what prize category and the motivation, as well as basic information about the Nobel Laureates such as birth data and the affiliation at the time of the award."_

 You can try out the API by clicking the link provided above.
-For instance, to get data about all the female Nobel Prize laureates, press the `GET Laureate` button, scroll down on the resulting page and enter `json` on the **format** field and `female` on the **gender** field as shown in the figure below.
+For instance, to get data about all the female Nobel Prize laureates, press the `GET Laureate` button, scroll down on the resulting page and enter `json` in the **format** field and `female` in the **gender** field, as shown in the figure below.
 Then press the green **Try it!** button.

 ![nobel-prize-form](../../assets/nobel-prize-form.png)